This is a website about sports journalism, for sports journalists, and by sports journalists.

-The SJA’s two major awards ceremonies each year are the SJA British Sports Awards, first staged in 1949 and therefore the oldest sports awards in Britain, with the Sportsman, Sportswoman and Team of the Year selected by a vote of SJA members; and our SJA British Sports Journalism Awards, where we recognise excellence in our own profession.
+The SJA’s major awards ceremonies each year are the SJA British Sports Awards, first staged in 1949 and therefore the oldest sports awards in Britain, with the Sportsman, Sportswoman and Team of the Year selected by a vote of SJA members; and our SJA British Sports Journalism Awards, where we recognise excellence in our own profession.

-We also act as consultants to the organisers of major sporting events on media requirements.
+We issue email updates to our members covering the Association’s activities and the latest news in sports journalism.
+We also provide training and careers advice and act as consultants to the organisers of major sporting events on media requirements.

 Membership of the SJA embraces all branches of the business, but is still strictly restricted to British-based professional journalists.
 Students, PRs and others who are interested in SJA membership but perhaps do not quite fulfil all the requirements are invited to apply for associate membership.

 We are also the exclusive gate-keepers in Britain of the coveted AIPS card.
 AIPS, the international federation of national sports associations, enjoys close relationships with governing bodies like FIFA, Uefa, and the IAAF and is recognised all over the world, especially in Europe.
 The only way to join AIPS is via the SJA.